-- 1. The Group commits to offering services and products with a quality equal to or exceeding legal requirements, promoting responsible consumption, competing in the marketplace and engaging in marketing and sales based on the merits of its products and services, in all cases applying standards of transparency, disclosure and protection. - 2.
-The Group shall guarantee the confidentiality of all data of its customers and undertakes not to disclose such data to third parties without the customer's consent, except when required by law or to comply with court or governmental orders.

-The capture, use and processing of the personal data of customers shall be made in such a manner as to guarantee their right to privacy and comply with personal data protection laws as well as the rights given to customers by the laws on information society and electronic commerce services and other applicable legal provisions.

-- 3. Contracts with customers of the Group shall be drafted in a clear and simple manner.
+- 1. The companies of the Group commit to offering services and products with a quality equal to or exceeding legal requirements, promoting responsible consumption, competing in the marketplace and engaging in marketing and sales based on the merits of their products and services, in all cases applying standards of transparency, disclosure and protection. - 2.
+The companies of the Iberdrola Group shall guarantee the confidentiality of all data of their customers and undertake not to disclose such data to third parties without the customer's consent, except when required by law or to comply with court or governmental orders. - The capture, use and processing of the personal data of customers shall be made in such a manner as to guarantee their right to privacy and comply with personal data protection laws as well as the rights given to customers by the laws on information society and electronic commerce services and other applicable legal provisions. - 3.
+Contracts with customers of the Group's companies shall be drafted in a clear and simple manner.
 Transparency shall be promoted in pre-contractual and contractual relations with customers, and they shall be advised of the various existing alternatives, particularly as regards services, products and rates. - 4.
-The Group shall raise awareness among its customers and cause them to participate in environmental and social commitments and principles. - 5.
-Professionals shall avoid any kind of interference or influence of customers or third parties that may alter their professional impartiality and objectivity and may not receive any kind of remuneration from customers or generally from third parties for services relating to the professional's activities within the Group.
+The companies of the Iberdrola Group shall raise awareness among their customers and cause them to participate in environmental and social commitments and principles. - 5.
+Professionals shall avoid any kind of interference or influence of customers or third parties that may alter their professional impartiality and objectivity and may not receive any kind of remuneration from customers or generally from third parties for services relating to the professional's activities within Iberdrola's boundary.